edu-mryo/CyberSecurity/Labs&Machines/Template copy 2/15 - Shell as Andy.md

 Here is the output of Windows Exploit Suggester...

-I have laid out the potential exploits in [[16 - Potential Local Exploits]]
+I have laid out the potential exploits in [[Labs&Machines/Template copy 2/16 - Potential Local Exploits]]

 ## Trying MS16-032